alephium/www/src/content/news/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephium-s-accounting-model-and-f6b6868ef873/index.md

 ---
-date: 2023-08-17T14:18:41.118000Z
+title: "TECH TALK #2 — Mysteries of stateful UTXO: The Ultimate Guide to Alephium’s accounting model (and…"
 description: "Tech Talk #2: Mysteries of stateful UTXO - the ultimate guide to Alephium's accounting model, featuring a discussion with Cheng Wang, inventor of stateful UTXO."
 seoDescription: "Alephium Tech Talk #2 stateful UTXO ultimate guide - Cheng Wang discussion.
 Mysteries of accounting model and blockchain innovation insights."
+date: 2023-08-17T14:18:41.118Z
 featuredImage: image_42ac0eb0fa.jpg
-title: 'TECH TALK #2 — Mysteries of stateful UTXO: The Ultimate Guide to Alephium’s accounting model (and…'
 ---

-_A discussion with Cheng Wang, inventor of stateful UTXO and founder of Alephium_
+*A discussion with Cheng Wang, inventor of stateful UTXO and founder of Alephium*

+> Updated on October 1, 2025, to better reflect the state of the technology.

-_This is the second of a series of interviews on the technical innovations brought to the world by Alephium.
+*This is the second of a series of interviews on the technical innovations brought to the world by Alephium.
 The discussion was conducted in a virtual format in the presence of most of the Alephium team who contributed to the questions and ensuing exchange.
 The following has been edited for clarity, concision and optimized for readability and cut into two parts, this is part 2.
-It has already been preceded by an_ [Introduction to sUTXO](/news/post/an-introduction-to-the-stateful-utxo-model-8de3b0f76749) _and_ [many](https://twitter.com/alephium/status/1615389097744568320) [twitter](https://twitter.com/alephium/status/1599808960038461447) [threads](https://twitter.com/alephium/status/1602684789655420928)_._
+It has already been preceded by an* [Introduction to sUTXO](/news/post/an-introduction-to-the-stateful-utxo-model-8de3b0f76749) *and* [many](https://twitter.com/alephium/status/1615389097744568320) [twitter](https://twitter.com/alephium/status/1599808960038461447) [threads](https://twitter.com/alephium/status/1602684789655420928)*.*

-_TL;DR — On the topic of state size, contract storage rent and upgradability / About NFT implementations / Exploring the main benefits of sUTXO: security / Regarding the benefits of building with statefulUTXO_
+*TL;DR — On the topic of state size, contract storage rent and upgradability / About NFT implementations / Exploring the main benefits of sUTXO: security / Regarding the benefits of building with statefulUTXO*

-_If you just stumbled here, find part 1_ [here](/news/post/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephium-s-accounting-model-and-de2cf2063615)_._
+*If you just stumbled here, find part 1* [here](/news/post/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephium-s-accounting-model-and-de2cf2063615)*.*

 ## On the topic of state size, contract storage rent and upgradability